+01 Data and Anal ata

+Strand Data and Analysis

+Topic Inference and Modeling

+DA.IM.2.a Interpret and analyze data, graphs, models or charts.

+Expectations for Learning

+LEARNING PROGRESSION

-Strand I Data and Analysis Торіс Inference and Modeling DA.IM.2.a Interpret a data, graphs, models Expectations for Learning uata, graphs, models s of charts.
-LEARNING PROGRESSION In grade 1, students continued to model data and identify patterns and began explaining their model.
+In grade 1, students continued to model data and identify patterns and began explaining their model.
 In grade 2, students begin interpreting models.
 In grade 3, students will analyze and explain relationships or patterns and predict an unknown.

+IMPORTANT CONCEPTS

+- Data can be represented through modeling.

+- Patterns within the data can be discovered, explained and interpreted.

+KEY SKILL/PROCEDURES

+- Model data to discover and identify patterns.

+- Explain the model and patterns discovered.

+- Interpret the meaning of the patterns discovered.

+Content Elaborations

+CLARIFICATIONS

-IMPORTANT CONCEPTS Data can be represented through modeling Patterns within the data can be discovered, explained, and interpreted.
-KEY SKILL/PROCEDURES Model data to discover and identify patterns Explain the model and patterns discovered Interpret the meaning of the patterns discovered Content Elaborations CLARIFICATIONS Students can address this content with or without a computing device.
-Students model data through representation data visually, although not necessarily using paper and pencil as in graphs.
+Students can address this content with or without a computing device.

+Students model data through representation data visually; although, not necessarily using paper and pencil as in graphs.
 Data can be modeled using manipulatives and physical models.

+CONTENT FOCUS

-CONTENT FOCUS The focus is on the interpretation and analysis of the model.
-COMPUTER SCIENCE PRACTICES Practice 5.
-Creating Computational Artifacts Plan the development of a computational artifact using an iterative process that includes reflection on and modification of the plan, taking into account key features, time and resource constraints, and user experience.
-Create a computational artifact for practical intent, personal expression, or to address a societal issue.
-Modify an existing artifact to improve or customize it.
+The focus is on the interpretation and analysis of the model.

+COMPUTER SCIENCE PRACTICES

+Practice 5.
+Creating Computational Artifacts

+- 1. Plan the development of a computational artifact using an iterative process that includes reflection on and modification of the plan, considering key features, time and resource constraints and user experience.

+- 2. Create a computational artifact for practical intent, personal expression or to address a societal issue.

+- 3. Modify an existing artifact to improve or customize it.

-Strand Data and Analysis Торіс Inference and Modeling Practice 6.
-Testing and Refining Computational Artifacts 1.
+Practice 6.
+Testing and Refining Computational Artifacts

+Strand Data and Analysis

+Topic Inference and Modeling

 Systematically test computational artifacts by considering all scenarios and using test cases.
 Practice 7.
-Communicating About Computing 1.
-Select, organize, and interpret large data sets from multiple sources to support a claim.
-2. Describe, justify, and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose.
+Communicating About Computing Select, organize and interpret large data sets from multiple sources to support a claim.
+Describe, justify and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose.

-Strand Algorithmic Thinking and Programming

-Торіс Algorithms

-ATP.A.2.a Model a process by constru- following step-by-s (i.e., algorithms) to ucting and step instructions Expectations for Learning In grade 1, students constructed and followed directions through pictures and written words with guidance.
-In grade 2, students construct and follow directions in a real-world context through written words, statements, and visual symbols.
+Topic Algorithms ATP.A.2.a Model a real-world process by constructing and following step-by-step instructions (i.e., algorithms) to complete tasks.
+Expectations for Learning In grade 1, students constructed and followed directions through pictures and written words with guidance.
+In grade 2, students construct and follow directions in a real-world context through written words, statements and visual symbols.
 In grade 3, students will create step-by-step tasks (i.e., algorithms) and find errors within an algorithm.

-IMPORTANT CONCEPTS

-Step by step directions can be constructed to complete a real-world task Directions can be given verbally or visually

-KEY SKILL/PROCEDURES

-Construct and complete a verbal and/or visual task with multiple steps

-Content Elaborations

-CLARIFICATIONS

-Students identify a task from their daily life (e.g., brush teeth, getting ready for school, walking home from school) and break it into a sequence of steps (i.e., algorithm).
-Students should construct a sequence of steps to complete a task using precise language and visuals/symbols, in order to see the effects of a sequence.
+IMPORTANT CONCEPTS - Step by step directions can be constructed to complete a real-world task. - Directions can be given verbally or visually.
+KEY SKILL/PROCEDURES • Construct and complete a verbal and/or visual task with multiple steps.
+Content Elaborations CLARIFICATIONS Students identify a task from their daily life (e.g., brushing teeth, getting ready for school, walking home from school) and break it into a sequence of steps (i.e., algorithm).
+Students should construct a sequence of steps to complete a task using precise language and visuals/symbols, to see the effects of a sequence.
 Students should compare sequences for the same task, to identify similarities and differences within the sequence.
 Algorithms are commonly implemented using a precise language that computers can interpret.

-CONTENT FOCUS

-The focus is on construction of multi-step directions and the sequence of steps to complete a task.

-COMPUTER SCIENCE PRACTICES
+CONTENT FOCUS The focus is on the construction of multi-step directions and the sequence of steps to complete a task.
+COMPUTER SCIENCE PRACTICES Practice 4.

-Practice 4.
 Developing and Using Abstractions 4.
 Model phenomena and processes and simulate systems to understand and evaluate potential outcomes.
+Practice 6.
+Testing and Refining Computational Artifacts 2.
+Identify and fix errors using a systematic process.
+Practice 7.
+Communicating About Computing